velvia/links/rust.md

 * [Async stacktraces](http://fitzgeraldnick.com/2019/08/27/async-stacks-in-rust.html) - this is SUPER COOL!!!
 * [Rust Parallelism for non C/C++ Devs](https://medium.com/nearprotocol/rust-parallelism-for-non-c-c-developers-ec23f48b7e56) - great resource on the low-level primitives like `Mutex` and `RwLock`
 * [Coping with Mutable State in Multiple Threads](https://medium.com/@KevinHoffman/coping-with-mutable-state-in-multiple-threads-with-rust-9059c83b6c01)
+* [Fearless Concurrency with Hazard Pointers](http://ticki.github.io/blog/fearless-concurrency-with-hazard-pointers/) - using the `conc` crate and `Atomic` which implements hazard pointers for fine-grained and safe protection of readers and garbage

 ### Shared Data Across Multiple Threads